stefandevai/stella-engine/README.md

 ## Building:

 The project uses cmake as its build system.
-It has been tested on Linux and MacOS X.
+It has been tested on Linux and MacOS X, however every dependency is supposed to work on Windows aswell.

 ### Dependencies